MaksMshn/Lime_issue/README.md

 # Lime_issue
-Reproducin an issue with lime
+Reproducing an issue with lime